The Concert for New York City: Audience reaction

-Other highlights included David Bowie's opening tandem of Paul Simon's "America" and his own "Heroes", dedicated to his local ladder company, and New York's own Billy Joel's "Miami 2017 (Seen the Lights Go Out on Broadway)" where Joel says after singing it, "I wrote that song 25 years ago, I thought it was gonna be a science fiction song.
+Other highlights included David Bowie's opening tandem of Paul Simon's "America" and his own "Heroes".
+New York's own Billy Joel's "Miami 2017 (Seen the Lights Go Out on Broadway)" where Joel says after singing it, "I wrote that song 25 years ago, I thought it was gonna be a science fiction song.
 I never thought it would really happen.
 But unlike the end of that song...we ain't going anywhere!"
 Elton John's sentimental "Mona Lisas and Mad Hatters" was also well-received, among other performances.
-After The Who's performance, FDNY firefighter Mike Moran spoke to the audience, explaining that his brother was killed on 9/11, and that the victims would not be forgotten.
+After the Who's performance, FDNY firefighter Mike Moran spoke to the audience, explaining that his brother, 12 of his fellow members from Ladder 3 and others from his neighborhood of Rockaway Beach were killed on 9/11, and that the victims would not be forgotten.
 He ended by saying "In the spirit of the Irish people, Osama bin Laden, you can kiss my royal, Irish ass!" which was met with wild cheering and applause.
-Moran removed his cap and concluded with, "This is my face, bitch!" which was, again, met with cheers from the crowd.
+Moran removed his cap and concluded with, "I live in Rockaway, and this is my face, bitch!" which was, again, met with cheers from the crowd.

 When Pete Townshend and Roger Daltrey, the two surviving members of the Who, were given the Kennedy Center Honors in December 2008 for their contributions to American culture, a tribute performance of "Baba O'Riley" was delivered by Rob Thomas.
-In the end refrain of "teenage wasteland", a full choir of FDNY firemen was revealed behind a curtain - bellowing the refrain - in gratitude for The Who's performance at The Concert for New York City, seven years prior.
+In the end refrain of "teenage wasteland", a full choir of FDNY firemen was revealed behind a curtain – bellowing the refrain – in gratitude for the Who's performance at The Concert for New York City, seven years prior.